 5. Extreme Pricing

-Another thing that should make you run the other way when buying real estate in Los Angeles is extreme pricing.
+Another thing that should make you run the other way when buying real estate in Riverside is extreme pricing.
 It should be a red flag when the property is priced either too high or too low, but especially when the price seems to be well below market value.

 That low price could very well signal major structural repair issues, such as a roof needing to be replaced or a cracked and sinking foundation.
 “Or there could be zoning challenges or large past-due property tax bills and association dues that the seller is expecting you to take on.”
 And these are all good reasons to run the other way.

 Finally, you should beware of sketchy behavior on the part of the seller and/or her agent.
 Here are some of the things to look out for:

 - Missing additions/renovations in the 3R Report